dionarodrigues/iceberg-boilerplate/README.md

 - gulp img: compress image files
 - gulp clean: deletes all the contents of the folder "assets"
 - gulp deploy: run all tasks but not initialize watch for changes and a server

-## Comments
-The boilerplate was changed to support the bootstrap in the Volunteer project.
-See the [original boilerplate](https://github.com/diogorodrigues/iceberg-boilerplate).

 ## License
 MIT License